Python Tkinter ToDo List

 • insert is a built-in method of Listbox to insert data.

-• END signifies that a new item will be added in the end.
-If END is replaced with 0 then new data will be added at the top.
+• END signifies that a new item will be added at the end.
+If END is replaced with 0, then new data will be added at the top.

 • item is the list item from task_list